Ariakim-Taiyo/GeoFS-Shaders-Repository/SSR/SSR.md

 v.1.0: Initial Release.<br>

 v.1.1a: Fixed depth calculations, no more shiny terrain at distances.
 Fixed sky flashes.
 Reflections no longer appear in cockpit.<br>
 Added normal smoothing calculations.
-Added close-up relflections.
+Added close-up reflections.
 Adjusted view angle cutoff.<br>

-**v.1.1b:** Fixed smooth normals edge artifacts.<br>
+v.1.1b: Fixed smooth normals edge artifacts.<br>

+v.1.3: Full 3.3 Compatability.<br>

+**v.1.4:** Per-Object shading is now in place to fix the issues with shiny ground.
+Smooth Normals have been partially rewritten to provide better results with less artifacts.
+A new option has been added to the menu to provide control over the strength of the effect.
+The code is now minified.